Skip to main content

 └── checksums.json # SHA-256 per file in the payload

-The payload structure mirrors the canonical repository layout — schemas/, personas/, grammars/, rules/, safety/, budgets/, registries/, compatibility/, prompts/ — with conformance/ and language wrappers excluded.
+The payload structure is canonical — schemas/, personas/, grammars/, rules/, safety/, budgets/, registries/, compatibility/, prompts/ — with conformance/ and language wrappers excluded.

 Install via the Synheart CLI